Camora0/Wasteland-Reborn/loreout.md

 Scroll near to the bottom of left pane in Mod Organizer 2 and look for the category "INI SETTINGS - Choose only one!"
 Select the appropriate file for your display, and ensure no other ini options are activated.
 If you are running Ultrawide, or Super Ultrawide you will also need to activate the appropriate option in OPTIONAL PLUGINS just below.

+### If you have a zoomed or gapped display even with the above correct ini settings

+Some users also needed to:
+Right‑click LoreOut\Stock Game\Fallout4.exe
+Open Properties → Change high DPI settings
+Enable Override high DPI scaling behavior
+Set scaling to Application

 ### Launching Game